groupvine/gv-doc/6-delivery/1-delivMissing.md

 * [Tips to help ensure recipients receive your emails](#gv-6delivery-1delivmissing-tips-to)
 * [Information to whitelist GroupVine servers](#gv-6delivery-1delivmissing-information-to)

-There are several reasons why recipients might not be receiving emails.
+There are several reasons why recipients are not receiving community emails.
-A couple of common reasons can be easily resolved by looking up to see if the recipient's email address is listed on the **Delivery Issues** tab on the **Membership** page.
+A couple of common reasons can be easily resolved by doing a simple look-up to see if the recipient's email address is listed on the **Delivery Issues** tab on the Membership page.

 * If the recipient has a "problem" email address, then confirm their correct address and update their email address in their membership.